Targeted Quality Measurement of Health Care Providers: Methods for layered case-mix adjustments

-Throughout, the weighting approach that we consider uses the Stable Balancing Weights (SBW; \citealt{zubizarreta2015stable}).
-The reason is that these weights are particularly well-suited for comparing hundreds of treatments (i.e., practices in our case study).
-The SBW are the weights of minimum variance that approximately balance functions of the covariates.
+For weighting-only approaches, we consider inverse probability weighting using logistic regression (LW) and the stable balancing weighting (SBW; \citealp{zubizarreta2015stable}).
+Unlike modeling approaches to weighting, the latter balancing approach is better suited for comparing hundreds of treatments (i.e., practices in our case study).
+Specifically, SBW finds weights of minimum variance that approximately balance functions of the covariates.
 See \cite{wang2020minimal} and \cite{chattopadhyay2020balancing} for theoretical properties and empirical performance of the SBW in causal inference settings.
-Ideally, the SBW will take non-negative values and balance the covariates by interpolating within the convex hull of the available data.
+Ideally, the weights will take non-negative values and balance the covariates by interpolating within the convex hull of the available data.
 Of course, this non-extrapolating form of adjustment is feasible only for practices that contain $\boldsymbol{x}^*$ inside its convex hull; otherwise, the optimization problem does not admit a solution indicating that the investigator needs to extrapolate to adjust.
-In Table \ref{tab_methods} (see the Online Supplementary Materials), we denote this approach by $\{\textrm{SBW}(\mathbb{R}^+_0, \boldsymbol{X}), \cdot\}$ or $\{\textrm{SBW}(\mathbb{R}^+_0, \overset{\sim}{\boldsymbol{X}}), \cdot\}$ depending on whether the original covariates $\boldsymbol{X}$ or their transformations $\overset{\sim}{\boldsymbol{X}}$ are used (in our empirical studies, we defined $\overset{\sim}{\boldsymbol{X}}$ as the principal components of the observed covariates in order to approximately balance their covariance matrix).
-For some covariates $\{\textrm{SBW}(\mathbb{R}^+_0, \cdot), \cdot\}$ can be infeasible so we allow the procedure to take negative values and perform the adjustments by extrapolating; an approach that we denote by $\{\textrm{SBW}(\mathbb{R}, \boldsymbol{X}), \cdot\}$ and $\{\textrm{SBW}(\mathbb{R}, \overset{\sim}{\boldsymbol{X}}), \cdot\}$.
-When some covariates are null for some of the practices (that is, when some covariates take a constant value different to the corresponding values of $\boldsymbol{x}^*$ for all patients in some of the practices) we combine the SBW with modeling approaches as follows.
+In Table \ref{tab_methods} (see the Online Supplementary Materials), we denote this approach by $\{\textrm{SBW}(\mathbb{R}^+_0, \boldsymbol{X}), \cdot\}$ or $\{\textrm{SBW}(\mathbb{R}^+_0, \widetilde{\boldsymbol{X}}), \cdot\}$ depending on whether the original covariates $\boldsymbol{X}$ or their transformations $\widetilde{\boldsymbol{X}}$ are used (in our empirical studies, $\widetilde{\boldsymbol{X}}$ includes the square of principal component scores of the covariates in order to approximately balance their covariance matrix).
+Since some covariates are null for some of the practices (that is, when some covariates take a constant value different to the corresponding values of $\boldsymbol{x}^*$ for all patients in some of the practices), alternatively, we combine the SBW with a modeling step as follows.